-As always, this is simply a guide.
-Use your own good judgement [or if need be, the good judgement of those around you when approaching or dealing with snakes].
+Here is a quick guide to help you distinguish the dangerously venomous snakes from the non or mildly venomous snakes found here in Australia.
+This is simply a guide.
+Use your own good judgement (or, if need be, the good judgement of those around you when approaching or dealing with snakes).

 It's generally accepted that the most dangerous snakes in Australia are the Elapids.
-They come in all manner of shapes and sizes [inc some harmless burrowing species], however, some are very dangerous indeed - if you tangle with them, you may end up a tad dead.
-And an interesting fact is that alcohol, bravado and ignorance are the leading causes of snake bite in Au - in fact, 80% of ALL snake bites here are as a result of people attempting to capture or kill snakes.
+They come in all manner of shapes and sizes (including some harmless burrowing species), however, some are very dangerous indeed - if you tangle with them, you may end up a tad dead.
+An interesting fact is that alcohol, bravado and ignorance are the leading causes of snake bite in Au, 80% of all snake bites here are as a result of people attempting to capture or kill snakes.

-Accidental and 'unprovoked' bites do happen, but they are rare and by using a little common sense, are almost always avoidable.
+Accidental and 'unprovoked' bites do happen, but they are rare in Australia, and by using a little common sense, are almost always avoidable.

 Below are some pics highlighting the loreal scale which is absent in Elapids and is probably the most useful tool when distinguishing between similar looking species.